OmniacsDAO/Transaction-Propagation-Visualizer/README.md

 # Transaction-Propagation-Visualizer
-A Webapp in Shiny with R as backend with plumber API and using PARSIQ Smart Triggers
+A Web App in Shiny with R as backend with plumber API and using PARSIQ Smart Triggers